 While many entry-level turntables have them built-in, other record players require a preamp to convert PHONO signals into a line level signal to work with your speakers.
 This basically acts as the connecting point between your turntable and external speakers with red and white RCA cables, and vary from being simple little input boxes to huge systems which allow for further control over the EQ and tone of your signal.
-If you’re starting out with vinyl, it’s easiest just to buy a turntable with a built-in preamp, however, it’s definitely worth considering different preamp options if you’re looking at upgrading your setup at any point in the future.
+If you’re starting out with vinyl, it’s easiest just to buy a turntable with a built-in preamp.
+It makes the set up and learning of how to use a record player so much easier.
+However, it’s definitely worth considering different preamp options if you’re looking at upgrading your setup at any point in the future.

 Setting up your speakers